named-data-ndnSIM/ndnSIM/docs/source/helpers.rst

 .. note::

-    NFD's content store implementation takes full consideration of Interest selectors, however is not yet flexible when it comes to cache replacement policies.
-Feature to extend CS flexibility is currently in active development (refer to `Issue #2219 on NFD Redmine
+    NFD's content store implementation takes full consideration of Interest selectors.
-    <http://redmine.named-data.net/issues/2219>`_) and for the time being, we have ported the
+    In contrast to that, the old ndnSIM 1.0 content store implementations have very limited support for Interest selectors, but features a number of different replacement policies.
-    old ndnSIM 1.0 content store implementations to the new code base.
-These implementations feature different cache replacement policies, but have very limited support for Interest selectors.
     If your scenario relies on proper selector processing, do not use these implementations as the simulation results most likely be incorrect.

     To select old content store implementations, use :ndnsim:`SetOldContentStore
     <StackHelper::SetOldContentStore>` StackHelper method: